-- 8.33 Article 53 gives Horizon the right to dredge within the harbour limits for the purpose of constructing, maintaining and operating the Marine Works.
-These powers are subject to the requirements set out under the Marine and Coastal Access Act 2009 to obtain marine licences.
-In addition, the approval of NRW is required to deposit any material below MHWS, and this approval can be given subject to conditions and restrictions. - 8.34 Article 53 is similar to article 62 of the Hinkley Point C (Nuclear Generating Station) Order 2013, except that it has been modified to apply to the Wylfa Newydd DCO Project.
+~~8.33~~^{8.32} Article 53 gives Horizon the right to dredge within the harbour limits for the purpose of constructing, maintaining and operating the Marine Works.
+These powers are subject to the requirements set out under the Marine and Coastal Access Act 2009 ("2009 Act").
+Horizon is applying for a marine licence from NRW in relation to both the construction of the Marine Works and the dredging of the harbour and disposal of the dredged material at Holyhead North.

+~~8.34~~^{8.33} Article 53 is similar to article 62 of the Hinkley Point C (Nuclear Generating Station) Order 2013, except that it has been modified to apply to the Wylfa Newydd DCO Project.
 Article 53 is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) as it relates to the construction and maintenance of the authorised development.